madhavikollya/terraform/README.md

 # Terraform outputs variables

 Used to show metadata of resources.
 While creating resources if you want to print the metadata belonged to it the we can use output.

+# Loops Concept

+It will take duplicate values and will show error.
+Here if we try to create same iam user twice the terraform will first accept it and later rejects it and will show it as a error.
+type = list(string)

+# Foreach loop

+It will eliminate the duplicate value.
+but here its not like loop.
+It doesn't even accept same iam user twice, it rejects and will not show error because it will not take the input at all.
+ type =set(string)   or   type = map(string)